 As I said previously smartEX registration is a work in progress and will certainly be a friction point for some inbound Apple Pay Suica users and boils down to the Apple Pay Suica ID number:

-- Suica App only copies the entire 17 character Suica ID (screen shot below)
+- Suica App copies the entire 17 character Suica ID (screen shot below)

 - smartEX only accepts a 15 character ID and automatically formats the pasted ID from Suica App deleting the final 2 characters